 - ❖ Maintain a GPA of 2.0 in each course - ❖ Earn a "C" or better in each nursing and general education course - Successfully complete all concurrent nursing courses to advance to the next level of the degree plan. - ❖ Students will be required to take standardized competency exams in each theory course in the nursing program.
-A passing score for each exam is required after Level One for each nursing course.
-Failure to achieve satisfactory scores may affect progression in the program and graduation.
-Remediation is required. - ❖ A student may ONLY BE READMITTED ONE TIME into the Nursing Program. - ❖ Any ADN student not successful in that program, wishing to change to the VN program, may be evaluated for admission to the VN program on a case by case basis.
+A passing score for each exam of a Level 2 or better is recommended and remediation is required regardless of score.
+Failure to achieve satisfactory scores may affect progression in the program and graduation as it does count as an exam grade of no more than 10%. - - ❖ A student may ONLY BE READMITTED ONE TIME into the Nursing Program. - ❖ Any ADN student not successful in that program, wishing to change to the VN program, may be evaluated for admission to the VN program on a case by case basis.

-Upon successful completion of the LVN-RN Transition Program, Paramedic to RN Transition Program, the pre-licensure Associate of Applied Science degree program graduates will receive an Associate of

-Applied Science - AAS degree and be eligible to take the National Council Licensure Examination-Registered Nurse (NCLEX-RN).
+Upon successful completion of the LVN-RN Transition Program, Paramedic to RN Transition Program, the pre-licensure Associate of Applied Science degree program graduates will receive an Associate of Applied Science - AAS degree and be eligible to take the National Council Licensure Examination-Registered Nurse (NCLEX-RN).
 Passing the exam allows licensure as a RN.
 Registered Nurses are eligible and encouraged to continue their education at an upper level institution.